grumpy-systems/website/content/posts/2024/opnsense-monitoring-with-zabbix.md

 Now we need to inform Zabbix about how these scripts can be used.
 Once you've installed the Zabbix plugin in OPNSense and added any needed firewall rules, you should have a "Zabbix Agent" section now under Services.

+On the overview page, make sure "Enable sudo root permissions" is checked.
+The configuration file for Opnsense is owned by root, so our script will have to use sudo to be able to access the config files.

 Navigate to the settings page, and the "Advanced" tab.
 We'll create 4 user parameters.
 There's only a few options on each, and they'll generally look the same.

 ![Setup Screen](/images/2024.01-Zabbix1.png)

 * LLD for Gateways
   * **Key**: opn.gws
-  * **Command**: python3 /usr/home/gws.py
+  * **Command**: sudo python3 /usr/home/gws.py
 * Single Gateway Data
   * **Key**: opn.gw_data
-  * **Command**: python3 /usr/home/gws.py $1 $2
+  * **Command**: sudo python3 /usr/home/gws.py $1 $2
   * **Accept Parameters**: Checked
 * LLD for Interfaces
   * **Key**: opn.interfaces
-  * **Command**: python3 /usr/home/interface.py
+  * **Command**: sudo python3 /usr/home/interface.py
 * Single Interface Data
   * **Key**: opn.interface_value
-  * **Command**: python3 /usr/home/interface.py $1 $2
+  * **Command**: sudo python3 /usr/home/interface.py $1 $2
   * **Accept Parameters**: Checked

 Apply the changes to restart the Zabbix Agent.